vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 had lasted just one day (Tuesday 2024-08-06) and the next day (Wednesday 2024-08-07) had been kinda great.

+Notes taken for the evening (entered the next morning): Things kinda remained about the same, but my mood improved even further in the evening.

+### Twenty-seven days later (2024-08-14)

+Notes taken in the morning: I had a sharp increase in the pain briefly in the first hour or so of trying to sleep on the night of 2024-08-13, but the increase in pain actually improved my spirits because I feel like it reflects progress.
+The pain stayed below the belly and shifted around a little bit, but was tolerable.

+When I woke up in the morning, after a little while I had a strong urge for bowel movement (stronger than usual) and the movement happened a bit more quickly than usual.
+After bowel movement, I felt relatively good.
+I still feel a bit more sensation below the belly but it's more like fatigue than pain, and more like a gentle lightness than cramping.
+I did, however, notice some burping so there's a risk things are going in circles, but I'm cautiously optimistic.

+I'm skipping exercise today to help with this stage of healing.

 ## Current learnings

 I've been updating [best practices around abdominal